Health Sciences Facilities

 The Criss Center provides teaching, medical laboratory space, and facilities for the research activities of the faculty of the School of Medicine.
 Two separate units (Criss II and III) provide classroom and laboratory facilities for instruction of students in the preclinical medical sciences, as well as office and recently renovated laboratory space for the members of the preclinical faculty.

-The Criss III building was renovated in 2003 for medical student use.
-The Medical Education Center includes the Office of Medical Education, small group rooms, interactive study space, an 84-seat state-of-the-art computer lab, and conference room.
+The Medical Education Center includes the Office of Medical Education, small group rooms, interactive study space, a state-of-the-art computer lab, and conference room.
 Adjacent to the Medical Education Center is the Office of Student Affairs.
-A Student Wellness Center includes student lounge space and an exercise/wellness room that is available for use 24 hours a day.
+A Student Wellness Center includes student lounge space and an exercise/wellness room that is available for medical student use 24 hours a day.

 In addition, the Criss Health Sciences Center houses the administrative offices of the School of Medicine as well as accommodates the administration, faculty, and students of the College of Nursing and the School of Pharmacy and Health Professions.
 Another unit (Criss I) provides medical research facilities for the faculty.
 The Beirne Research Tower adjoins the Criss Health Sciences Center.
 This six-story medical research facility was made possible by a gift from Doctor Gilbert A. Beirne and his brother, Doctor Clinton G. Beirne.
 The Beirne Research Tower provides approximately 13,000 square feet of space for laboratories and offices.
 The modern, functional research tower houses the regulatory peptide research program, the infectious disease and microbiology program, a bone biology research program, the molecular biology core facility, and an allergic diseases research program.